siemens/ix/packages/documentation/docs/controls/charts/pie-chart.md

 # Pie chart
 <!-- introduction start -->
-Pie charts are a popular and visually appealing way to represent data.
-They are circular graphs divided into slices, where each slice represents a proportion of the whole.
+Pie charts are circular graphs divided into slices, where each slice represents a proportion of the whole.
 <!-- introduction end -->
 This type of chart is particularly useful for displaying categorical data and showing the relative sizes of different categories.
 By providing a clear and immediate visual comparison, pie charts make it easy to understand the distribution and composition of data at a glance.
 ## Examples